redhat-marketplace/redhat-marketplace-operator/README.md

 ## Description

-The [Metrics Operator](v2/README.md) and [Red Hat Marketplace Deployment Operator](deployer/v2/README.md) Operator are the OpenShift client side tools for the Red Hat Marketplace.
+The [IBM Metrics Operator](v2/README.md) and [Red Hat Marketplace Deployment Operator by IBM](deployer/v2/README.md) are the OpenShift client side tools for the Red Hat Marketplace.

-The [Metrics Operator](v2/README.md) is used to meter and report workload usage on an OpenShift cluster, and report it through Red Hat Marketplace.
+The [IBM Metrics Operator](v2/README.md) is used to meter and report workload usage on an OpenShift cluster, and report it through Red Hat Marketplace.

-The [Red Hat Marketplace Deployment Operator](deployer/v2/README.md) operator is used for cluster and operator subscription management on an OpenShift cluster with the Red Hat Marketplace.
+The [Red Hat Marketplace Deployment Operator by IBM](deployer/v2/README.md) is used for cluster and operator subscription management on an OpenShift cluster with the Red Hat Marketplace.

 Please visit [https://marketplace.redhat.com](https://marketplace.redhat.com) for more info.